HL7NZ/nhi/input/pagecontent/OnboardingAndComplianceTesting.md

 ### Compliance tests

-Not all tests below will be appropriate for every application. <br />
+Not all tests below will be appropriate for every application.
 If there are tests below that do not apply please discuss this with the integration team and where appropriate write a description in the compliance tests why the test does not apply.

+To request a template for the compliance tests either add a comment to your onboarding request form or reach out using the [Enquiry form](https://mohapis.atlassian.net/servicedesk/customer/portal/3/group/11/create/36).

 <h4>Security and Audit Assessment</h4>
 <table>